 Powdered cocaine can be inhaled.
 Some users inject a water-cocaine mix or smoke crack, a crystalized form of cocaine, for a much shorter but more intense high.
 Along with dependence, some cocaine abusers develop ongoing medical problems or die from drug-related strokes or heart attacks.
 The overdose rate soars for poly-drug users, people who mix cocaine with other drugs like heroin.

 Recreational drug use quickly can become an addiction with substances like cocaine.
 Beyond the potential damage to physical and mental health, cocaine dependence creates an expensive need.
 Dependent users become vulnerable to arrests for drug possession, delivery or distribution causing life-altering legal problems.

-Attorneys with Kohn Smith Roth understand the possible consequences faced by defendants charged with cocaine offenses.
+Attorneys with Kohn & Smith understand the possible consequences faced by defendants charged with cocaine offenses.
 Cocaine possession is a serious charge that can be made worse when authorities suspect possession is for something other than personal use.
 The severity of charges increases according to the quantity of cocaine in a defendant’s possession.